-What participants do once in Octopus?
-Octopus participants in Analysis Stage 1 will do:
+3. What tests will participants do once in the trial?

+Trial participants in Analysis Stage 1 will do

-- 3 magnetic resonance imaging (MRI) scans - Tests such as blood and urine tests, walking and sight tests, expanded disability status score (EDSS), tests of hand and arm function and thinking - Questionnaires about different areas of health and wellbeing including about fatigue, pain and quality of life
+- Three magnetic resonance imaging (MRI) scans - Tests such as blood and urine tests, walking and sight tests, Expanded Disability Status Score (EDSS), tests of hand and arm function and thinking - Questionnaires about different areas of health and wellbeing including about fatigue, pain and quality of life